nsongst/senior-dog-health-care/pages/behaviors.md

 ## Intervertebral Disc Disease (IVDD)

-🔵 **Back Pain**

-  - Dogs with IVDD may exhibit signs of discomfort or pain in the back or neck area.

 🔵 **Reluctance to Move**

   - Affected dogs may be hesitant to move, jump, or engage in activities they used to enjoy.

-🔵 **Hind Limb Weakness**

-  - IVDD can lead to weakness or paralysis in the hind limbs due to compression of the spinal cord.

 🔵 **Unsteady Gait**
   - Dogs may have difficulty maintaining balance and may exhibit an unsteady or wobbly gait.